bladesu/tech-blog-src/content/learning/linux_app/fileio/api_mkstemp.md

 ---
-title: "System call:mkstemp, why it needs a char array as input."
+title: "Posix API:mkstemp, why it needs a char array as input."
 date: 2020-04-30T16:00:03+08:00
 draft: true
-tags: ["mkstemp", "system_call"]
+tags: ["mkstemp", "posix"]
 ---

 Sometimes we need a temporary file to store data in our implementation.
 For development on linux platform, a convenient choice is writing a file under the folder __/tmp__.
 After reboot of OS, those files at least is not persist anymore.
 However, it needs more consideration to such a “temporary” file.
 For example, considering about uniqueness.
 It could be a bad idea that a hardcode file name for a program which could have multiple instances.